Observability Robustness under Sensor Failures: a Computational Perspective: Structure and Algorithm for Problem 1

-Now we assume that the geometric multiplicities of eigenvalues of $A$ are bounded by some fixed constant $\bar k\in \mathbb{N}$.
+We further assume that the geometric multiplicities of eigenvalues of $A$ are bounded by some fixed constant $\bar k\in \mathbb{N}$.
 That is, $k_i\le \bar k$, $i=1,...,p$, as $n$ and $r$ increase.
 For most practical engineering systems, this assumption is reasonable.
-In fact, it is found in \cite{Tao2017random} that, with probability tending to $1$, the symmetric matrices with random entries have no repeated eigenvalues, and Erdos-Renyi (ER) random graph has simple spectrum asymptotically almost surely.
+In fact, it is found in \cite{Tao2017random} that, with probability tending to $1$, the symmetric matrices with random entries have no repeated eigenvalues, and Erdos-Renyi (ER) random graph has simple spectrum asymptotically almost surely. { Besides, in the areas of multi-agent systems or distributed estimation, Laplacian matrices of undirected graphs with bounded\footnote{Hereafter, if not specified, by being bounded we mean being bounded by a (known) constant as the input size grows.} connected components, or of weakly-connected directed leader-follower networks with bounded number of leaders, tend to have the maximum geometric multiplicities of their eigenvalues that are more than one but bounded by the corresponding constants \cite{mesbahi2010graph}.
+Similar scenarios may arise in modeling composite/layer networks in which the system matrices are often (Cartesian) products of smaller factor graphs \cite{chapman2014controllability}.}

 Let us focus on an individual eigenvalue $\lambda_i$, $i\in\{1,...,p\}$.
-Let $r_i$ be the minimum number of rows whose removal from $Y^{(i)}\doteq{\bf col}\{c_jX_i|_{j=1}^r\}$ makes the remaining matrix fail to be full of column rank.
-To determine $r_i$, an exhaustive combinatorial search needs to compute the ranks of at most { {$\left( \right) + \left( \right){\rm{ + }} \cdots {\rm{ + }}\left( { } \right) \to O({2^r})$}} submatrices, which increases exponentially with $r$ even when $k_i$ is bounded.
+Let $r_i$ be the minimum number of rows whose removal from $Y^{(i)}$ makes the remaining matrix fail to be full of column rank.
+To determine $r_i$, an exhaustive combinatorial search needs to compute the ranks of at most ${\bf C}_r^1+\cdots+{\bf C}_r^{r-k_i}\to O(2^r)$ submatrices, which increases exponentially with $r$ even when $k_i$ is bounded.
 Hence, the direct combinatorial search is not computationally efficient.